RBS in talks with regulators to appoint McEwan as new CEO - FT

-RBS (RBS.L) is in late-stage talks with regulators at the Bank of England to appoint Ross McEwan as its new chief executive, replacing Stephen Hester who stepped down last month, the Financial Times reported.
+July 31 RBS is in late-stage talks with regulators at the Bank of England to appoint Ross McEwan as its new chief executive, replacing Stephen Hester who stepped down last month, the Financial Times reported.

 McEwan's selection as the preferred candidate was discussed at a board meeting on Wednesday, the Financial Times reported, citing two people familiar with the process.